jajacob14/Final-Project/README.md

 python dice_game.py

-Timing Analysis
+Timing Analysis-

 The game includes timing features to measure CPU time for performance analysis.
 At the end of each game, the total CPU time used during gameplay is displayed.

-Installing Dependencies
+Installing Dependencies-

 If Seaborn is required for advanced visualizations:

 pip install seaborn

-License
+License-

 This game is distributed under the MIT License.